 However, other than the cut, pocket layout, fit, and zippers the jackets are basically the same thing.
 This is super important if you’ll spend a lot of time along Norway’s coast as they frequently see high winds in Northern Norway.

 What to Pack For Norway in the Winter?

-For base layers we recommend they fit snug are made from a non cotton material like nylon or wool.
-We’ve had a lot of baselayer, but our favorites are wool based layers from Helly Hansen, Smartwool, Black Diamond, and the yak wool from Kora.
+For base layers we recommend they fit snug and are made from a non-cotton material like nylon or wool.
+We’ve had a lot of baselayer, but our favorites are wool-based layers from Helly Hansen, Smartwool, Black Diamond, and the yak wool from Kora.

 There are only a few items we recommend everyone has and one of them is a down jacket.
 A down jacket is a staple for travel and outdoor activities as it’s tremendously versatile.